ParadoxV5/Discord-Markdown/README.md

 ![multiline block quote](images/quote3.png)

 Multiline block quotes save the need to punch `> ` on every line, especially for code blocks which disable Markdown.
-[Like the screenshot shows, it’s missing a leading space at this writing[^1] – possibly a 🐛?]
+(Ignore the missing leading space, it’s a long-running[^1] Mobile-only 🐛 and occurs both inside a block quote and outside.)

 ![code block quote](images/quote5.png)